 Collapse this imageExpand this image

-If you previously installed SQL Server to a root directory, we recommend that you create a folder, validate the current database integrity by using the DBCC CHECKDB
+We recommend that you create a folder, validate the current database integrity by using the DBCC CHECKDB

 statement, and then move the database to the folder that you created.
 For information about how to do this, go to one of the following Microsoft Developer Network (MSDN) websites: